TheLuisAbarca/RecipeApp_RoR/README.md

   > `gem install rspec`
 - Run the `rspec` command in this case over the path of `spec/`, the resulting command will look like this:
   > `rspec spec/`
-- If you want to run only over a specific set of tests, you can do it specifying the folder path containing the set of test, like this:
-  > `rspec spec/requests`
 - If you want to run the tests over the entire project, you can execute the following command:
   > `rspec`